begin with a free consultation (949) 870-3800

 Who Pays for Breast Implant Recall Surgery?

 There are various reasons why a person may need to remove their breast implants.
 One reason may be that your doctor has determined that doing so is medically necessary.
 Furthermore, a person may also want to have their breast implants removed if those implants have been recalled.
-This can be done with the help of a Riverside personal injury lawyer.
+But who pays for breast implant recall surgery?

 The US Food and Drug Administration (FDA) has recalled Allergan BIOCELL textured breast implants, though Allergan is not the only company that manufactures these implants.
 While the chance of developing this cancer is said to be rare, it is deadly if not treated promptly.
 Contact the Allergan breast implant recall attorneys at Bentley & More, LLP for a free case evaluation.